char16t/rust-aes256/README.md

 ## Quick start

 Two parties can exchange encrypted messages by agreeing to use a password.
-You can use an example implementation as follows:
+You can use this library as follows:

 ```rust
 use rust_aes256::AES256;